|

 later to diocesan priests by early 1992, some three to four years after

+the committee had received its brief.
 In January 1993, the Australian Bishops Conference

 issued the 'Pastoral Statement on Child Protection and Child Sexual Abuse'